-Optimize for Alexa, Siri
+Optimize for Alexa, Siri and other digital assistants

 “Siri, what time is sunset today?”
 “Alexa, how do I get red wine out of the carpet?”
 “OK, Google …”